GarethWright/WinApp.NET/README.md

 The application will sync the contacts with WhatsApp servers to check which are valid WhatsApp contacts.

 Currently working on:
+- Group chats
+- Change your profile (status, nickname & profile picture)
+- Receiving media files
 - Add credits for used libraries (in /Libraries)
 - Custom style in list views (chats, conversation, contacts)

-Pending:
-- Receiving media files
+To-do:
+- Full-sized profile pictures (700px*700px, only 100px*100px previews are used at the moment)
 - Sending media files
 - Import contacts from other services
 - MSI installer